 Britain’s largest forest park, the Galloway Forest, is around 30 minutes’ drive from East Challoch.
 There are many forest trails for walking and cycling, a number of visitor centres and the world-renowned 7Stanes mountain biking trails.

-Also within a 30-minute drive is Scotland’s Land’s End, the spectacular Mull of Galloway, home to an RSPB visitor centre, a unique restaurant built into the cliff-side and a lighthouse that is open to the public at certain times.
-This is the most southerly point in Scotland on the same latitude as Sunderland in north-east England.
+Also within a 30-minute drive is Scotland’s Land’s End, the spectacular Mull of Galloway, which has an RSPB visitor centre, restaurant and a lighthouse which is open to the public at certain times.
+This is the most southerly point in Scotland,on the same latitude as Sunderland in north-east England.

 The historic abbey at Glenluce (10 minutes’ drive from East Challoch) is also open to visitors and is maintained by Historic Scotland.

-The area also has a number of unspoilt beaches to enjoy.
+The area also has a number of unspoilt beaches to enjoy and don't forget the attraction on our doorstep of our own alpaca herd - read more here.